All-news radio: History

 Another early prototypical all-news format operated through WABC-FM in New York City during the 114-day 1962 New York City newspaper strike which lasted from December 8, 1962, to March 31, 1963.
 The format only lasted as long as the strike, though, and the station reverted to its regular format of Broadway show tunes and simulcasting of its AM sister station afterwards.
 The following year, ABC's Detroit FM station, WXYZ-FM, made a similar effort during a newspaper strike.
 Both stations, which previously had simulcast their AM sister stations, carried ABC Radio Network news programs (including those not heard on the AM Top 40 stations), AM local newscasts plus wire service stories read to fill the balance of the time.

 Group W, the broadcast division of Westinghouse, adopted an all-news format 20-minute cycle that eschewed network newscasts so that local and non-local news could be freely mixed, according to what appeared more interesting or important on any given day.
-Westinghouse also used field reporters at its all-news stations, which included 1010 WINS New York, KYW Newsradio 1060 Philadelphia and KFWB News 98 Los Angeles.
+Westinghouse also used field reporters at its all-news stations, which included 1010 WINS New York, KYW Newsradio 1060 Philadelphia, and KFWB News 98 Los Angeles.
 WINS began broadcasting its all-news format in April 1965.
 A second New York all-news station, CBS-owned WCBS, began all-news programming on August 28, 1967 (although its first broadcasts were on its FM sister station after a plane crashed into its tower, knocking the AM station off the air).
-CBS converted some of its other AM outlets to this WCBS "Newsradio" format over the next several months and years, including WBBM Chicago, KCBS San Francisco, KNX Los Angeles and WEEI/590 Boston (which CBS sold in the 1980s).
+CBS converted some of its other AM outlets to this WCBS "NewsRadio" format over the next several months and years, including WBBM Chicago, KCBS San Francisco, KNX Los Angeles, and WEEI/590 Boston (which CBS sold in the 1980s).

-In 1975 the NBC Radio Network shut down its profitable weekend music- and information-service NBC Monitor to launch the "News & Information Service" (NIS), the first all-news radio network.
+In 1975, the NBC Radio Network shut down its profitable weekend music- and information-service NBC Monitor to launch the "News And Information Service" (NIS), the first all-news radio network.
 It closed two years later in a cost-cutting move, though it had strong ratings in some markets.

-In 1994 Associated Press launched an effort similar to NIS.
+In 1994, Associated Press launched an effort similar to NIS.
 Officially known as AP All-News Radio, it had affiliates from coast to coast.
 However, it was informally better known by its promotional title of "The News Station".
 Associated Press discontinued the all-news format in July 2005.
-However, the Associated Press continue to offer top-of-the-hour updates, which are streamed 24/7 online.
+However, the Associated Press continue to offer top-of-hour updates, which are streamed 24/7 online.